 Vodafone currently offers one Huawei device to postpaid customers: the Huawei P30 Pro 4G, while the telco previously also sold the Mate 20 Pro and the P30 4G.
 The P30 Pro comes at a total cost of $1399.

 All Huawei handsets are available to purchase on Vodafone instalment plans of either 12 months, 24 months, or 36 months.
 Your monthly payment will depend on which term you opt for: a shorter term means higher monthly costs, but overall, you’ll still pay the same in total for your device.

 Once you’ve picked your phone and payment period, you can then team it with any of Vodafone’s Red Plus postpaid plans.
 These plans are offered on a month-to-month basis, so you can switch between data options without impacting on your phone instalments.
 These plans include unlimited data at the capped speed of 1.5Mbps.
-Data and other inclusions are the same as what is on offer on Vodafone’s postpaid 12-month SIM-only plans.
+Data and other inclusions are the same as what is on offer on Vodafone’s postpaid SIM-only plans.

-The following table shows all published Vodafone 12-month postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest.
+The following table shows all published Vodafone SIM-only postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Optus plans for Huawei phones

 Optus stocks four of the Huawei models; the latest P30 and P30 Pro devices (and the P30 Lite), the Mate 20 Pro and the cheaper Nova 3i.
 All of these devices are available on 12, 24 or 36-month payment periods, bundled with Optus’ postpaid Choice Plan options.
 You can also choose to build your own postpaid plan.